International Programmes 2024/2025

 Integrated internships

-Internships are not compulsory, but voluntary internships in Germany or abroad can be included in the studies.
+There are no compulsory internships, but voluntary internships in Germany or abroad can be included in the studies.

 Course-specific, integrated German language courses